Second Amendment Fallacies

 For example, an early colonial statute in Massachusetts required every “freeman or other inhabitant” to provide arms for himself and anyone else in his household able to “beare armes”. . .

-If the majority had quoted the entire above statute it would had destroyed their false assertion because it specifically said the purpose of bearing arms was “for war,” i.e., military deployment and not personal self-defense.
+If the majority had quoted the entire above statute it would had been very apparent this purpose of bearing arms was “for war,” i.e., military deployment and not personal self-defense.
 The majority brings up an early Virginia code requiring “all men that are fittinge to beare armes” to “bring their pieces” to church.
 This was a militia act due to war with the Indians at the time and not anything that could be construed to mean, “bear arms” in a non-military context.

 Suffice to say the majority was unable to find any relevant civil codes referring to “bear arms” outside of service in the military, though they found an un-enacted phrase from Madison in Virginia of “bear a gun” for deer preservation.
 Bearing a gun (singular) and bear arms (plurality) is two different things.